renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 {% endhighlight %}

-This is looking good, but there's a problem with our definition of `Rank`: it still allows any `Integer` to be a valid rank, but as we know, in any game of cards, the rank it limited to just a few numbers, besides *Ace*, *Jack*, *Queen* and *King*.
+This is looking good, but there's a problem with our definition of `Rank`: it still allows any `Integer` to be a valid rank, but as we know, in any game of cards, the rank is limited to just a few numbers, besides *Ace*, *Jack*, *Queen* and *King*.

 The first solution that might come to mind might be to modify the `Card` class declaration to check that the value provided